We all have our favorites, don’t we?

 Basil is not just for the culinary-minded person although I love to put fresh basil in many dishes that I make!
 Basil has medicinal qualities too.
 Fresh Basil promotes a healthy inflammatory response as well as being high in antioxidants.
 I personally suffer from several autoimmune diseases and to find a herb that naturally helps my body to un-inflame is a real blessing.
 Load up on lots and lots of Basil or get Basil essential oil for a more powerful effect.
 I even love Basi in salads and as a replacement for lettuce on hamburgers!

-Comfrey’s leaves and roots are used as a tea for upset stomach, heavy menstrual periods and for coughs.
+Comfrey’s leaves and roots are used as a tea for upset stomach, heavy menstrual periods, and coughs.
 It is also used as a gargle for gum disease and a sore throat.
 It can be made into a healing salve with coconut oil and beeswax.
 It is important to get the right kind of Comfrey (Symphytum officinale).

 Chamomile is used for tea.
 I drink a cup of hot Camomile tea and use Chamomile essential oil daily, I like it that much!
 Traditionally, Camomile has been used for centuries as an anti-inflammatory, antioxidant, mildly astringent, and all-around healing medicine.
-Another herb that is promotes a healthy inflammatory response!
+Another herb that promotes a healthy inflammatory response!

 Dandelion root has a really nice flavor.
 Roasted dandelion root tastes even better.
 I like it combined with cinnamon for a pleasant tea!
 While many people think of the dandelion as an invasive weed, it is chocked full of vitamins A, B, C, and D, as well as minerals, such as iron, potassium, and zinc.
 Dandelion leaves are used to add a spicy flavor to salads and teas.
 Best of all they grow in my yard so I have a FREE supply!
 The Dandelion leaves taste best in the Spring when they are young and tender!

-Elderberry is used for its antioxidant properties and it can even lower cholesterol, improve vision and improve heart health.
+Elderberry is used for its antioxidant properties and it can even lower cholesterol, improve vision, and improve heart health.
 It has large amounts of vitamin C so it is wonderful when fighting a cold or flu.
 I like this herb because it gives my body a much-needed immune system boost!

 Garlic is a star when it comes to properties that can help you stay healthy!
 Take a look at all the things garlic is good for.
 According to The National Library of Medicine, part of the NIH (National Institutes of Health), USA, garlic is widely used for several conditions linked to the blood system and heart, including atherosclerosis (hardening of the arteries), high cholesterol, heart attack, coronary heart disease, and hypertension.
 Garlic is also used for the prevention of lung cancer, prostate cancer, breast cancer, stomach cancer, rectal cancer, and colon cancer.
 Enough said, get some garlic today and start eating it daily! (source: Medical News Today)